CloudWithVarJosh/Linux-for-Cloud-and-DevOps/2 - Navigation.md

 ## Absolute Path

-> Refer to the snip `Absolute and Relative Path` while reading this section.

 Think of it as an exact or complete path, hence it always begins from the root `/` because, as we discussed at the beginning, everything falls under the root.

 I'm currently in the home directory of the `ec2-user`, we can check that by using `pwd`.
 If I want to go to `/usr/share/doc` then I use `cd /usr/share/doc`, since the path I used **begins with `/`** it is called an absolute path.